 - Intuitive: A good LMS is something you can easily set up and use from the moment of its installation.
-Though not everyone might get the hang of things at the beginning, a user-friendly LMS should be intuitive to maintain user-engagement.
-Intuitive means it’s user centric and easy to navigate.
+Though not everyone might get the hang of things at the beginning, a user-friendly LMS should be intuitive to maintain user engagement.
+Intuitive means it’s user-centric and easy to navigate.
 This happens when if you have a perfectly designed User Interface (UI).

 - Remotely accessible: Cloud-based solutions changed the modern workforce.
 Nowadays, people started working outside traditional office premises.
 It introduced mobile learning.
-Thus, an LMS must not only be user-friendly, but should also be mobile responsive.
+Thus, an LMS must not only be user-friendly but should also be mobile responsive.
 Users must have access to e-learning courses and materials anytime, anywhere.

 - Reliable and consistent: Users don’t have to deal with frequent software hiccups.
 Their LMS must be reliable at any given time or moment.
 Consistency and reliability are important commodities in an LMS.
-User experience must be efficient regardless where, when, or how the platform is accessed.
+User experience must be efficient regardless of where, when, or how the platform is accessed.

 - Adaptable to the changing e-learning landscape: With the continuous growth of the LMS market, vendors and developers started making digital products that adhere to certain e-learning technical standards (e.g. SCORM or xAPI compliant).
-These standards are a set of common rules that apply to content, authoring software and Learning Management Systems.
+These standards are a set of common rules that apply to content, authoring software, and Learning Management Systems.